 - It is a great source of sulfur that helps fight infections and speed-up healing.

-Love red cabbage?
-Try this healthy red cabbage soup or chicken stir-fry with red rice and cabbage.
+Love purple cabbage?
+Try this healthy red cabbage soup or healthy chicken stir-fry with red rice and cabbage.

 Health benefits of Greek Yogurt